wp-plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.3.6 =
+* Fixed performance issues with large user bases on plugin activation and improved flexibility with meta boxes.

 = 1.3.5 =
 * Fixed out of memory issues with large user bases on Users > All Users page.